mcleanse13/ALY-6000-Introduction-to-Analytics/Project 1_R Practice/README.md

 ## Key Learnings
 This project strengthened understanding of core R syntax, reproducible workflows, and data cleaning.
 It also introduced fundamental data visualization techniques using **ggplot2** and promoted best practices for script organization and documentation.

-Would you like me to make a slightly shorter version too — something more GitHub-portfolio–style (3–4 sentences) for the repo’s main description area at the top?